 That’s pretty cool and brings us one step closer to understanding the issues that kea face and what can be done about them.
 Tapping into our natural curiosity for the world around us can do a lot of good – both for those who are currently out there experiencing the NZ outdoors and those that will come after us.
 As Laura says, to see her daughter’s “primeval fascination with animals, to watch her moved by mountains, feel peace in the forest, play among the snow tussocks, and to be able to watch her keep that with her throughout her life [is] what I live for.”

-Dr. Laura Young is the Community Engagement Coordinator for the Kea Conservation Trust and will be speaking and leading events at the Trust’s Summit held in Te Anau this year on the 30th of November and 1st of December.
-If you’re interested in learning more about Laura and the work of the Trust or to register for the Summit, visit www.keaconservation.co.nz.
+Dr. Laura Young is the Community Engagement Coordinator for the Kea Conservation Trust.
+If you’re interested in learning more about Laura and the work of the Trust visit www.keaconservation.co.nz.